Money from other sources

 - income from employment

-Some examples of exempt income that will not affect your assistance are:
+Some examples of chargeable income that will not affect your assistance are:

 If you are not yet an Income Assistance client, see our information on How to Apply.